Community Wildfire Mitigation Grant

 Applications

 All projects must be completed, and the final report must be submitted by December 31, 2024, to receive reimbursement if awarded.
 The 2024 applications must be submitted by March 29, 2024, at 11:59 pm.
+THE 2024 FUNDING CYCLE HAS CLOSED.
+Please check back for information on the 2025 funding cycle.

 Final Report